Vermont & Massachusetts & Rhode Island

 After settling in the camp site I had to summon the fortitude to go shower.
 I really wanted to put it off… but plans.
 I was suspicious when I entered and saw the change machine.
 My suspicions were confirmed in the shower stall, we were paying for hot water.

-Don’t Do Salem in October
+Don’t Go To Salem, Massachusetts in October

 Massachusetts has these signs upon entering the towns, fancy wood cutouts painted white announcing the date established.
 As we approached the coast the dates fell further into the past.
 Stunningly further in comparison to the history I was used to living with in Northern Michigan.

 I imagined that somewhere along the way we’d hit a population density that would give New England the feel of an urban sprawl.
 We hit that in Massachusetts and Rhode Island.
 The towns become a tangle of roads and housing leading into the greater city.
 In this case Boston (and Providence).
-These tangles, somewhat worse than a bad hair tangle, the streets of New England, make a midwesterner glad for the grids of city planning.
+These tangles, worse than a bad hair tangle, the streets of New England, make a midwesterner glad for the grids of city planning.

 Boston crept up on me.
 I never imagined in my head that Salem would be part of city sprawl.
 Of course I also didn’t know most of the events associated with Salem, happened in Danvers.
 I was vaguely aware that people liked to visit during the fall.